Omotenashi is Japanese.

-But what I think top-class person pay attention even to the small things.
+But the person what I think top-class pays attention even to the small things.

 When return the change that kind of people also give me back gently, putting hand not to drop it.

-This drop is not about they drop it but they care about me for dropping.
+This drop is not about they care about their dropping coins but they care about me for my dropping.